Playable free, right now Founders' List open now · free and not binding · word when the campaign opens Join the Founders' List

 The Ancestor

-Everything in the Turning Wheel plus the playmat, the dice of the old gods, and your name on the Ancestor Wall in the rulebook.
-100 numbered, ever.
+Everything in the Turning Wheel, with the playmat, the dice of the old gods, a serialized brass wheel medallion, a signed numbered certificate, and your name on the Ancestor Wall.
+A numbered, limited first edition.

-The Sacred Grove retail display: rows of black boxes with the gold wheel under the printed forest backer
+The Sacred Grove retail counter display: a tray of midnight-navy foil packs with the red stag, a gold wheel on the tray front

 The Sacred Grove